 1. GRAYL Geopress Filtered Water Bottle – Best Overall

 For a one-filter-fits-all solution, the GRAYL Geopress filtered water bottle is our top pick and it was our favorite overall.
 It filters the standard bacteria and protozoa, but it also removes viruses, pesticides, chemicals, heavy metals, and even microplastics.
 This would be impressive for any water filter, making it the best filter water bottle we have reviewed.
 It requires no batteries and no pumping; you just fill it, press the button, and drink.
 This means it’s very quick and convenient to fill since you don’t have to wait for any filtration.

 While many filter water bottles have filters that need to be replaced every 40 gallons, and sometimes sooner, the GRAYL Geopress filter can last for 65 gallons.
-This is better than most of its competitors, yet another reason we think it’s the best overall.
+This is better than most of its competitors, yet another reason we think it’s the best water bottle with filter, overall.
 It also holds 24 ounces, again being a top performer.
 Of course, you should expect the premium price tag with a premium feature set.
 This is one of the more expensive models that we tried, but we think its value lives up to the hype.

 2. Brita Water Filter Bottle – Best Value

 While all these bottles will filter your water, the Brita does even more by keeping your water cold for up to 24 hours thanks to its insulated design.
 It’s built from stainless steel, making it durable and aesthetically pleasing as well.
 It’s priced right in the middle of the pack, but its performance is on par with more expensive options.
 We appreciated features such as the push-button lid, which keeps your mouthpiece safe, clean, and free of contaminants.